rustcc/coroutine-rs/README.md

 ## Notes

-* Currently this crate **can only** be built with Rust nightly because of some unstable features.

 * Basically it supports arm, i686, mips, mipsel and x86_64 platforms, but we have only tested in

     - OS X 10.10.*, x86_64, nightly